 Her other “connected” novels are Senseless, Merciless and Before She Dies, all set in Alexandria, and THE SEVENTH VICTIM, NO ESCAPE and YOU’RE NOT SAFE, which is being published in April 2014.

-Burton’s fascination is not just with those who hunt killers, but with the thought processes and procedures that lead to an arrest and a conviction.
-That curiosity has led to eye-opening interviews with local law enforcement, forensic seminars and the firing range.
-She is a graduate of the Henrico County Citizens Police Academy and the Richmond FBI Citizen’s Academy, and has participated in Sisters in Crime’s Forensic University program and, recently, the Writers Police Academy in Jamestown, North Carolina.
-There she attended seminars on autopsies, undercover work and why people kill.
+Mary’s research has led her to interview a wide range of law enforcement personnel, to attend forensic seminars and to handle weaponry at the firing range.
+She is a graduate of the Henrico County Citizens Police Academy and the Richmond FBI Citizen’s Academy, and has attended Sisters in Crime’s Forensic University program and the Writers Police Academy in Jamestown, North Carolina, where the focus was on undercover work, autopsies, and the theories behind why people kill.

-Born and raised in Richmond, Mary Burton is an avid baker and an accomplished cook, and even volunteered as a kitchen assistant at a local culinary school to hone her skills.
-She’s discovered that the creativity of baking entwines with her professional routine in a way she hadn’t anticipated.
-For her the act of baking is soothing, the kitchen the place she turns to when her writing hits a rough spot or she simply needs distance from her work.
-Once there, she’s working out dialogue, untangling plot lines and figuring out how to outsmart killers before the oven even finishes preheating.
+An avid baker and an accomplished cook, Mary’s discovered that the creativity of the kitchen entwines with her professional routine in unanticipated ways.
+It’s her ideal retreat when the writing hits a rough spot.
+Once there, she’s working out dialogue, untangling plot lines and figuring out how to trap a killer before the oven has a chance to preheat.